Akamai Foundation Inc

 3. ERG Community Grants

-• Focus: Community organizations selected by Akamai Employee Resource Groups
+• Focus: Community organisations selected by Akamai Employee Resource Groups

 • Combined employee and foundation giving of approximately $450,000 annually